On This Page[Hide][Show]

 Neither: (a) loss of a professional or occupational license; or (b) receipt of or entitlement to Social Security disability benefits; in and of themselves constitute disability under this plan.”

-If you have a group disability plan through your employer, ERISA governs your claim.
-The Employee Retirement Income Security Act (ERISA) is a set of pro-insurance company regulations.
-ERISA law requires claimants to undergo the administrative appeal process before filing a lawsuit.
+If you have a group disability plan through your employer, Employee Retirement Income Security Act (ERISA) governs your claim.
+ERISA is a set of pro-insurance company regulations.
+ERISA law requires claimants to go through the administrative appeals process before filing a lawsuit.

-Under ERISA, you cannot submit additional evidence after you exhaust your appeals.
+Under ERISA, you cannot submit additional evidence after you have exhausted your appeals.
 Steps you can take to strengthen weak areas of your claim include:

-- Gather additional medical evidence.
-Your medical records alone may not be enough to bridge the gap between diagnosis and impairment.
+- Gather Additional Medical Evidence: Your medical records alone may not be enough to bridge the gap between diagnosis and impairment.
 Ask your doctor to complete a residual functional capacity form or write a statement supporting your claim.
-It should explain how the specific symptoms of your condition disabled you.
+It should explain how the specific symptoms of your condition have disabled you.

-- Work with a vocational expert.
-A vocational expert assesses a claimant’s ability to perform a given occupation.
-Vocational experts are beneficial if you need to prove you cannot perform any occupation.
+- Work with a Vocational Expert: A vocational expert evaluates a claimant’s ability to perform a particular job.
+Vocational experts are useful when you need to prove that you cannot perform a job.

-- Obtain statements from family, friends, and coworkers.
-You can get a statement from anyone who has witnessed how your condition impairs your abilities.
-Most claimants have at least one person who has seen their disability.
-Additional statements regarding your limitations can strengthen your claim.
+- Get Statements from Family, Friends, and Coworkers: You can get a statement from anyone who has witnessed how your condition affects your abilities.
+Most claimants have at least one person who has witnessed their disability.
+Additional testimony about your limitations can strengthen your claim.

 If you have an individual disability insurance plan, your disability insurance claim is exempt from ERISA regulations.
-You may not have to file an appeal and do not face the same restrictions regarding introducing new evidence.
-Another advantage of a non-ERISA policy is that claimants may bring a bad faith claim against Guardian.
-ERISA policies, on the other hand, do not allow bad faith claims.
+You may not have to file an appeal and you do not have the same restrictions on introducing new evidence.
+Another advantage of a non-ERISA policy is that claimants can bring a bad faith claim against Guardian.
+ERISA policies, on the other hand, do not allow for bad faith claims.

-If Guardian has denied or terminated your claim, contact Ortiz Law Firm to handle your appeal.
+If Guardian has denied or terminated your claim, contact the Ortiz Law Firm to handle your appeal.
 We will obtain additional evidence to strengthen your claim during the appeal process.
-If Guardian denies your appeal, we can assist you in filing suit to recover your disability income insurance benefits.
+If Guardian denies your appeal, we can help you in file a lawsuit to recover your disability income insurance benefits.

-We know that claimants who cannot work and are fighting for benefits cannot afford to hire a Guardian disability attorney.
-We represent our clients on a contingent fee basis, with no “out-of-pocket” costs.
-Our contingency fee agreement means you only pay an attorney’s fee if we successfully recover benefits.
-We will also advance expenses in your claim, including charges for medical records and court filing fees.
+We understand that claimants who are unable to work and are fighting for benefits cannot afford to hire a Guardian disability attorney.
+We represent our clients on a contingency fee basis, with no out-of-pocket costs.
+Our contingency fee agreement means that you only pay an attorney’s fee if we successfully recover benefits.
+We will also advance the costs of your claim, including medical records costs and court filing fees.

 It is easy for untrained claimants to misread or misunderstand a disability policy.
 We will review your policy and the details of your case.
-As part of our evaluation, we will explain what everything means for you in your claim.
-Call us today at (888) 321-8131 to get help obtaining the benefits you deserve.
+As part of our evaluation, we will explain what everything in your claim means to you.
+Call us today at (888) 321-8131 for help getting the benefits you deserve.